 We know that the ovaries, even after the menopause, continue to secrete androgen, and these hormones are very important in maintaining libido in women.
 Removing the ovaries during a hysterectomy denies a woman, whatever her age, this sexual stimulant.
 However, if testosterone therapy is taken after the operation some women notice that their sex drive returns to what is normal for them.

-A few women will feel depressed and lethargic after a hysterectomy.
+A few women will feel low in mood and lethargic after a hysterectomy.
 They may need a period of time to mourn the loss of their womb.
-Sometimes it is difficult for friends and family, or even your partner, to understand a woman’s feelings about the operation.
+Sometimes it is dif cult for friends and family, or even your partner, to understand a woman’s feelings about the operation.
 It is important to talk to your partner about your feelings and accept help and support from elsewhere if necessary.